Least-squares finite elements for distributed optimal control problems: LSFEM based framework

 admits a unique solution.
-In particular, Problem~\eqref{eq:model} respectively~\eqref{eq:varin:constrained} admits a unique solution. \end{theorem} \begin{proof} Existence and uniqueness of the given variational inequality follow from the Lions--Stampacchia theorem, cf.~\cite{LionsS_67}.
-It thus suffices to prove that the bilinear form is coercive and bounded.
-Boundedness follows from the Cauchy--Schwarz inequality and the standing assumptions of the boundedness of the involved operators in Section~\ref{sec:ass}.
-It remains to prove coercivity: Let $\uu\in X$, $\yy\in Y$, $\pp\in Y^\star$ be given and define $\yy(\uu)$, $\pp(\uu)$ as the solutions of
+In particular, Problem~\eqref{eq:model} respectively~\eqref{eq:varin:constrained} admits a unique solution. \end{theorem} \begin{proof} It suffices to prove that the bilinear form is coercive and bounded and that the right-hand side is linear and bounded.
+Existence and uniqueness of the given variational inequality then follow from the Lions--Stampacchia theorem, cf.~\cite{LionsS_67}.
+Let $(\uu,\yy,\pp),(\vv,\zz,\qq)\in X\times Y \times Y^\star$ be given.
+Recall that $\yy_{\uu}$ and $\pp_{\yy}$ are given as solutions of